 The Group's financial performance for the year was in line with Directors' expectations.
-The Group's total losses before taxation amounted to £2,299,329 (2017: £3,023,615).
-The Group's administrative expenses for the year were £2,067,414 (2017: £3,023,953).
-No dividends were paid during the year (2017: £nil).
+The Group's total losses before taxation amounted to £1,524,781 (2018: £2,299,329).
+The Group's administrative expenses for the year were £1,529,348 (2018: £2,067,413).
+No dividends were paid during the year (2018: £nil).
 The Group has reviewed the future budget and cashflows.

-The Group, at the end of the financial period has 100% ownership of eleven concessions in La India Mining District and a further three in three additional project areas in Nicaragua.
-During the current year, the Group capitalised a further £1,566,015 on exploration and evaluation activities of the projects.
-During the year, the Group purchased options to acquire the land required to develop the mine in Nicaragua.
+The Group at the end of the financial period has 100% ownership of eleven concessions in La India Mining District and a further two in additional project areas in Nicaragua.
+During the current year, the Group capitalised a further £1,865,396 on exploration and evaluation activities of the projects.
+During the year, the Group purchased land required to develop the mine in Nicaragua and continues to do so.
 These options have been included within the amount capitalised in exploration and evaluation activities during the year.
-The Company is currently investing in the La India Project, which is discussed in greater detail in the 'Chairman's Statement', 'Review of Operations' and 'Projects Overview', and note 10 of the financial statements.
+The Company is currently investing in the La India Project, which is discussed in greater detail in the 'Chairman's Statement', 'Review of Operations' and 'Projects Overview' and Note 10 of the financial statements.